 The CPM has delegated its authority to the SC to adopt DPs on its behalf.
-Once the SC approves the DP, the IPPC Secretariat makes it available on defined dates twice a year12 and CPs are notified13.
-CPs have 45 days to review the approved DP and submit an objection, if any, along with the technical justification and suggestions for improvement of the approved DP.
+Once the SC approves the DP, the IPPC Secretariat makes it available on defined dates twice a year and CPs are notified lates twice as year and CPs are notified lates twice as year and CPs are notified lates twice as year and CPs are notified lates have 45 days to review the approved DP and submit an objection, if any, along with the technical justification and suggestions for improvement of the approved DP.
 If no objection is received, the DP is considered adopted.
 DPs adopted through this process are noted by the CPM and attached to the report of the CPM meeting.
 If a CP has an objection, the draft DP should be returned to the SC.